team-hummelt/wp-sync-scss/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WP-SCSS-Sync helps developers automatically compile SCSS files into CSS directly within WordPress.
+SCSS AutoCompiler helps developers automatically compile SCSS files into CSS directly within WordPress.

 == Description ==
-WP-SCSS-Sync is a powerful plugin for developers and designers who use SCSS in their WordPress projects.
+SCSS AutoCompiler is a powerful plugin for developers and designers who use SCSS in their WordPress projects.
 This plugin automatically converts SCSS files into CSS and provides flexible map output options, such as inline maps, external files, or no maps.

 ### Key Features:
 - **Automatic SCSS Compilation**: Converts SCSS to CSS whenever files are updated.